tsatria03/ToyMania/docks/readme.txt

-enter.ogg: This sound is played when a menu item has been selected. music.ogg: This sound is played when a menu has music. open.ogg: This sound is played when a menu is being opened. speaker.ogg: This sound is played when a menu has a speaker test option.
+enter.ogg: This sound is played when a menu item has been selected. music.ogg: This sound is played when a menu has music. open.ogg: This sound is played when a menu is being opened.

 Npc sound listing: 11 total.
 death.ogg: This sound is played when an entity dies.